 - Orange Tree Imports: The cooking school at Orange Tree Imports offers a lineup of seasonal and classic classes aimed to teach any home chef how to cook like a pro.

 - Willy Street Co-op: Cooking classes diving into locally-produced ingredients and international flavors are offered at each of the co-op's three locations.
-Keep an eye out for kids-specific courses too.
+Keep an eye out for kids-specific courses, too.